cmv/cmv-app-dojo-builder/README.md

 ## Introduction

 [CMV](http://cmv.io/) is a community-supported open source mapping framework.
 CMV works with the [Esri JavaScript API](http://docs.cmv.io/en/latest/developers.arcgis.com/javascript/jsapi/), [ArcGIS Server](http://www.esri.com/software/arcgis/arcgisserver), [ArcGIS Online](https://arcgis.com/) and more.

-## What is this branch?

-This branch is the esri-jsapi resource directory setup for creating single file dojo builds.
-It uses CMV as a bower resource and can be used to create high performance dojo builds.

 ## Requirements
 * [node & npm](https://nodejs.org/)